Awarding and celebrating all the good work carried out by staff and volunteers.

 The judging panel are looking for examples of:

-• Someone who supports the leader by offering great ideas and activities.
+• Supports the leader by offering great ideas and activities

 • A confident assistant who is comfortable leading activities indoors and outdoors

-• Committment to the cylch, the team and the community.
+• Committed to the cylch, the team and the community

 • An assistant who asks questions, consults and makes time to listen to staff, children, parents and partners.